Metro ethernet: What it is, benefits & how it works

 Network security features

-Metro ethernet is more than speed—it also provides strong security.
+Metro ethernet is more than speed.
+It also provides strong security.
 Public broadband mixes traffic from many users, but metro ethernet creates private connections, reducing the risk of cyber threats.

 Keeping traffic separate with VLANs